nitesh-blog/Life-Of-Journey/README.md

 - <b><h3>Problem Statement:<h3></b>

-* The purpose of websites is fact that internet users are increasing today.Today One of the main purposes of the website is for a user can directly come on my website visit the tour places, And plan where want to go to which destination.
+<t> The purpose of websites is fact that internet users are increasing today.Today One of the main purposes of the website is for a user can directly come on my website visit the tour places, And plan where want to go to which destination.</t>

-destination-based comprehensive investigations into tourist behaviour need to be further conducted.
+<t> destination-based comprehensive investigations into tourist behaviour need to be further conducted. </t>

-which will help to come to an overall understanding of tourist behaviour in relation to development of tourism resources.
+<t> which will help to come to an overall understanding of tourist behaviour in relation to development of tourism resources. </t>

-Checking on which destination is more popular how’s is rating for this .
+  <t> Checking on which destination is more popular how’s is rating for this . </t>

   <h3>Technologies Use :</h3>